-The new GDPR makes specific sector specific regulation redundant.
-The recent CERRE study on Consumer Privacy in Network Industries (http://www.cerre.eu/publications/consumer-privacy-network-industries) states that a future proof regulation requires a common approach to all industries and that sector-specific privacy regulations are inadequate in a dynamic environment and should be withdrawn.
-This was also the conclusion published by the European Commission in June 2015 on the "ePrivacy Directive: assessment of transposition, effectiveness and compatibility with GDPR", which concluded that maintaining a distinct regulatory regime for electronic communications services, information society services or audiovisual services will most probably become less and less relevant in the future.
+The new GDPR makes specific sector specific regulation redundant and counterproductive.
+The recent CERRE study on Consumer Privacy in Network Industries states that a future proof regulation requires a common approach to all industries and that sector-specific privacy regulations are inadequate in a dynamic environment and should be withdrawn.
+This was also the conclusion published by the EC in June 2015 on the ePrivacy Directive, which concluded that maintaining a distinct regulatory regime for ecommunications services, information society services or audiovisual services will most probably become less relevant in the future.
+The long term priority of the ePrivacy review should enable European businesses to compete at the global level in Big Data, Cloud, IoT.
+Therefore, once GDPR adopted, the review should focus in removing overlapping provisions with GDPR, transferring consumer protection rules (not strictly related to privacy) into more appropriate tools and clarifying the scope of the remaining provisions, if any, in order to achieve a true level playing field between traditional telcos and Internet based service providers in the interest of businesses and end users (as stated in the DSM Strategy).
+Only after this throughout exercise, if still some pro visions are considered necessary, a new Privacy instrument should take the form of a Regulation to align with GDPR and achieve full harmonisation at the EU level, one of the major shortcomings of the current ePrivacy.

-The review should therefore question each and every article of the ePD, both in terms of whether the relevant consumer concerns are already adequately met by the related provisions of the GDPR or other legislation, and in terms of the continued need of provisions (e.g. itemised billing).
-Only in the unexpected case that provisions are still deemed relevant and necessary to be implemented in a specific ePrivacy instrument, such rules should be provided in the form of a Regulation and apply to all market players.
-This would guarantee a more harmonised approach at Member State level as well as coherence with the GDPR.